SMC Concrete and Construction LLC

 "Our overall goal would just be to continue to expand and grow.
 We would like to add more to our crew and workforce.
 Potentially in the future, we would like to add additional locations.
 This summer, we are thinking about adding more video creativity to our business.
 We have brainstormed ideas like using go pros at the job site or even just finding other ways to showcase what we do here at SMC.
 As always, our main focus is to serve our clients to the best of our ability while leaving them satisfied and in a better position to grow within their own operations."

 So, there you have it folks!
-Skyler and Michelle are the perfect example of a dynamic couple duo.
+Skyler and Michelle are the perfect examples of a dynamic couple duo.
 They are personable, friendly, proactive, and hard-working.
 Along with the fact that they are great people, their production truly can't be matched.
-Check them out on Facebook and Instagram to see some photos of their latest projects or the video below to see what happens behind-the-scenes.
+Check them out on Facebook and Instagram to see some photos of their latest projects or the video below to see what happens behind the scenes.
 A big thanks to Skyler and Michelle for sitting down with me and answering my questions, best of luck to them and their company in the future!